planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Reprojection settings
 ^^^^^^^^^^^^^^^^^^^^^

 Geoserver uses an approximated function to reproject raster layers, instead of a pixel-by-pixel reprojection.
 This means a trade-off between precision or performance.
 The precision that you want to achieve can be configured when starting GeoServer, using the ``-Dorg.geotools.referencing.resampleTolerance`` modifier.
 By default, it has a value of 0.333.
 The larger the value, the lower the accuracy of the reprojection, but the better the data access performance.
-Depending on the precision tolerance of your particular application requirements, you can increase or decrease this parameter.
+Depending on the precision tolerance of your particular application requirements, you can increase or decrease this parameter as required.

 .. note:: If you are publishing vector data as well, or expect your images to be combined with vector layers, a larger error tolerance may produce unwanted results.
 Image distortions may become more apparent when rendered with vector features.